-Signal Name Function batt_on Active High 9V battery enable signal (Asserted when the BATT_ON = "1" from Control Register) temp_out Output from MAX6577 temperature sensor pres_range_io0 1 Active High enable to pressure circuit for Range 1 operation (Asserted when PRES1 and PRES0 = "01" from Control Register) pres_range_io3 1 Active High enable to pressure circuit for Range 2 operation (Asserted when PRES1 and PRES0 = "10" from Control Register) pres_range_io5 1 Active High enable to pressure circuit for Range 3 operation (Asserted when PRES1 and PRES0 = "11" from Control Register)
+Signal Name Function batt_on Active high 9V battery enable signal (Asserted when the BATT_ON = '1' from Control Register) temp_out Output from MAX6577 temperature sensor pres_range_io0 1 Active high enable to pressure circuit for Range 1 operation (Asserted when PRES1 & PRES0 = "01" from Control Register) pres_range_io3 1 Active high enable to pressure circuit for Range 2 operation (Asserted when PRES1 & PRES0 = "10" from Control Register) pres_range_io5 1 Active high enable to pressure circuit for Range 3 operation (Asserted when PRES1 & PRES0 = "11" from Control Register) Notes: When pres_range_io0 = pres_range_io3 = pres_range_io5 = 0 then the pressure circuit is enabled to operate in Range 0 (sea level pressure range).

-Notes:

-Figure 3 illustrates the high-level design of the CPLD for the XPATH add-on module.
-The CPLD interfaces with the Burr Brown ADS7870 data acquisition system, the Toshiba 4-Mbit SRAM, the Handspring Springboard expansion slot, the MAX6577 temperature sensor, and the XPATH board.
+Figure 3 illustrates the high level design of the CPLD for the XPATH add-on module.
+The CPLD interfaces with the Burr Brown ADS7870 data acquisition system, the Toshiba 4-Mbit SRAM,